 What is C.A.R.E?

-Center for Academic Re-entry and Empowerment (C.A.R.E) is a small high school created in partnership with the San Francisco County Office of Education (SF Public Schools) and the Department of Children, Youth, and their Families.
+Center for Academic Re-entry and Empowerment (C.A.R.E) is a small high school and middle school created in partnership with the San Francisco County Office of Education (SF Public Schools) and the Department of Children, Youth, and their Families.

 C.A.R.E provides individualized support services for truant youth who have not enjoyed success in a traditional public school setting.